jocimor/portfolio/Portfolio_groupby.md

 # Slicing Columns in a Dataframe
-## Sometimes when examining a Dataframe there is more information contained in the entire dataframe than you're interested in.
-For that reason it can be helpful to slice a dataframe, such that you are only examining what you're concerned with.
+## At times, when examining a Dataframe, there is more information contained in the entire dataframe than you're interested in.
+For that reason it can be helpful to slice a dataframe, such that you are only examining the data you're concerned with.
 This process is demonstrated below.

 ## Import Pandas